Roy Bentley: Fulham and QPR

+Fulham F.C. at 1958 with following players, from left standing: Eddie Lowe, George Cohen, Roy Bentley, Tony Macedo, Joe Stapleton, Jim Langley; front row: Graham Leggat, J. Hill, M. Cook, Johnny Haynes and Tosh Chamberlain.

 Bentley signed for Chelsea's West London neighbours Fulham in 1956.
 At Fulham Bentley was converted into a centre-half and they reached the FA Cup semi-finals in 1958, where he was once again on the losing side.
 In 1960 he left Fulham but again stayed in West London, this time moving to Queens Park Rangers, where he saw out the remainder of his playing career.

 International career

 Bentley was an England international for six years.
 He made his debut against Sweden and played for his country at the 1950 FIFA World Cup, including the 1–0 defeat to the USA.
 He scored the winning goal against Scotland in qualifying for that tournament.
 Although both finalists were guaranteed places in the World Cup (the top two finishers in the British Home Championships would qualify for the World Cup), the SFA had said that if they did not win the Home Nations, they would withdraw from the World Cup.
 As Scotland lost due to Bentley's goal, they withdrew and he was duly christened "the man who robbed Scotland of Rio."
 In November 1954 he scored a hat-trick against Wales.
 He earned twelve England caps and scored nine goals.
 Bentley was the last surviving member of England's 1950 World Cup squad.